 Like any marketplace, Facebook has its own rules that must be followed.
 Two of the most important rules are:

 There’s also a list of products you can’t sell and those you’re allowed to sell on the platform.
-Let’s break them down:
+For example, items such as medical devices, ingestible supplements, and weapons are strictly prohibited.

 Here’s a list of things you’re allowed to sell on the platform: